How did Applied DNA Sciences Inc. (APDN) fare last session?

 Are institutional investors increasing their holdings in APDN shares?

 The recent increase in stakes in APDN appears to be a result of several institutional investors and hedge funds increasing their positions.
-The company now owns 459,769 shares of the stock, with a value of $0.33 million, following the purchase of 459,769 additional shares during the last quarter.
+Armistice Capital LLC’s position in APDN has decreased by -13.00% in the first quarter.
+The company now owns 400,000 shares of the stock, with a value of $0.28 million, following the sale of -59,769 additional shares during the last quarter.
 The Vanguard Group, Inc. made another decreased to its shares in APDN during the first quarter, downing its stake by -1.28%.
 During the last quarter, the company dropped down -2,700 additional shares for a total stake of worth $0.15 million, bringing number of shares owned by the company to 207,526.

 Leave a Reply